 2. Family & Friends…

 If you flip through the archives of this website, you’ll find several pictures of friends.
-This picture meant a lot to me when I was doing a book signing at Farmer’s Daughter in Wytheville (apologizes for the fuzzy image).
+This picture meant a lot to me when I was doing a book signing at Farmer’s Daughter in Wytheville (apologies for the fuzzy image).

 The pic below is of a Reading Fan, Glo, who has since become a very dear friend and she enjoys helping me by being a member of my VIP SQUAD too!
 A Win-Win for us BOTH!